How To Make The Most Of 1 Day In Seoul: A Crazy 24 Hour Guide

 Stroll through the streets and stop at Namusae Tea House for a cup of tea!
 The main shopping street in Insadong is Insadong Culture Street.

 Insadong is also great for a good lunch after a long morning!
 How about authentic Korean bossam?
-Bossam is boiled marinated sliced pork eaten with cabbage leaves and lots of banchan (side dishes).
+Bossam is boiled, marinated, and sliced pork eaten with cabbage leaves and lots of banchan (side dishes).
 My favourite place in Insadong is Maneul Bossam.

 Are you more in the mood for mandu (Korean dumplings)?
 Check out Bukchon Son Mandu, which has tasty boiled and fried dumplings at a super affordable price!
 It can get busy during lunch break, but the wait shouldn’t be that long!